 I’m amazed at how many versions of cornmeal porridge exist in the world!
 Once upon a time, I thought Italian polenta was it – but, noooo – there are delicious and unique versions throughout Europe, the Americas, and even Africa.
 Who knew that humble corn would make such a mark across the globe!

 This version, called ugali, comes from my friend, fellow Food Revolution ambassador, and cookbook contributor, Sandra Mukidza, of Nairobi, Kenya.
-And it happens to pair perfectly with her rich and hardy Kenyan Beef Curry (grab the Kenyan Beef Curry recipe HERE).
+And it happens to pair perfectly with her rich and hearty Kenyan Beef Curry.
 Yumm!

 A bit of ugali history